 Dr. Mark J. Winder Neurosurgeon & Spine Surgeon

-Dr Mark Winder initially trained as a physiotherapist at the University of Sydney, where he specialised in sports biomechanics and kinesiology.
-He worked at the Australian Institute of Sports (AIS) Satellite Centres, toured with several Australian Teams and was a member of the Australian Olympic Medical Team.
+Dr Mark Winder initially trained as a physio at the University of Sydney.
+Here he specialised in sports bio mechanics and body movement.
+He worked at the Australian Institute of Sports Satellite Centres and toured with several Australian Teams.
+Furthermore, he was a member of the Australian Olympic Medical Team.

-He was chosen to complete further subspecialist training in North America where he underwent a dedicated 12 month Combined Spinal Fellowship at the University of Calgary, with a specific focus on Minimally Invasive Spinal Surgery.
+He was chosen to complete further subspecialist training in North America.
+Here he underwent a dedicated 12 month Combined Spinal Fellowship at the University of Calgary.
+This included a specific focus on Minimally Invasive Spinal Surgery.

-Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA, where he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.
+Dr Winder completed the Neuro Surgical Fellowship from the Royal College.
+Dr Winder was then selected for a Minimally Invasive Skull Base Fellowship.
+This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA.
+Here, he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.

 He specifically focused on tumours and skull base tumours.
 He also trained with the intention of extending his knowledge on endoscopic approaches in the management of brain tumours.

 Throughout both fellowships, Dr Mark Winder maintained a strong research focus, completing multiple papers.
 He has also presented at North American meetings, teaching dissection courses and being actively involved in junior training.
 Dr Winder has extensive experience in global private hospitals.

 He has a special interest in endoscopic skull base surgery, focusing on tumors, chordomas and more.
 Wherever appropriate, a minimally invasive endoscopic approach is utilized for the removal of anterior skull base lesions.